 As previously described, Raymond James receives a commission from the insurance company issuing your annuity contract.
 Your financial advisor receives a portion of the annuity commissions paid to Raymond James.
 The commissions paid by the insurance company are not deducted from your initial or subsequent purchase payments.
 However, if you surrender your annuity during the surrender charge period as noted in your contract (or product prospectus for variable annuity purchases only), a surrender charge will be deducted from the cash value returned to you.

 Contingent deferred sales charge periods, also known as surrender charge periods, vary by annuity contract but typically last from three to ten years.
-Contingent deferred sales charges range from 0% to 10% of the premium, depending on the annuity contract and when in the contingent sales charge period the annuity is terminated.
+Charges may be assessed on the current contract value or premiums paid into the contract and range from 0% to 10%, depending on the annuity contract and when in the contingent sales charge period the annuity is terminated.
 The highest percentages generally occur at the beginning of the contingent sales charge period, and the lowest percentages generally occur at the end of the contingent sales charge period.

 The financial advisor typically has a choice of commission options regarding the timing and structure of commissions paid to Raymond James.
 In most cases, the structure of the commission selected by the financial advisor will have no impact on the annuity contract expenses.
 Annuity products may offer the following commission options:

 -A single, lump sum commission based on purchase amount

 -A slightly reduced lump sum commission and asset based trail commissions paid monthly or quarterly during the years the contract remains in force

 -A further-reduced lump sum commission and higher asset-based trails paid monthly or quarterly during the number of years the contract remains in force